Akinima

 Akinima is a town in the region of Ahoada West Local Government Area in Rivers State, Nigeria.
 Akinima is the headquarter of Ahoda West.
 Akinima is in the north western part of Rivers State, under Rivers West Senatorial district in Port Harcourt city.
 Akinima is one of the areas that is being affected by annual flooding in Rivers State.

 Climate

 In Akinima, the dry season is hot and largely cloudy, and the climate is oppressive all year long.
 The wet season is warm and cloudy.
-The average annual temperature ranges from 69 to 88 degrees Fahrenheit, rarely falling below 62 or rising over 91.
+The average annual temperature ranges from 69 to 88 °F, rarely falling below 68 F or rising over 91 F.